Now that we’ve discussed business transformation and business transformators, what is the key to a successful business transformation?

 The first key is teamwork.

-You need a team of different specialties to transform the business.
+You need a team of different specialities to transform the business.

 There are different people involved in the business from C-suite, operations and support roles.